wenzel-lab/droplet-sorting-FPGA-controller/README.md

 **Functional Components**:
 - **FPGA Chip**: Implements the droplet detection and classification algorithm.
-It activates a digital I/O (DIO) pin when a pulse is detected.
+It interacts with the Pulse Board through a digital I/O (DIO) pin that is activated.
+It also writes to the registers and reads the variables stored in them.
 - **Shared Memory Register Map**: Acts as the communication interface between the FPGA and the processor.
-Registers are periodically updated with voltage, bias, and classification data.
 - **Redpitaya Processor Software**:
-  - **Monitor Script**: Reads the register data and voltages, updates local memory, and periodically stores new values to files.
+  - **Monitor Script** (`monitor.py`): Reads the register data and voltages, updates local variables stored in RAM if certain specified conditions are met and, periodically, these local variables are stored in files: `registro_cambios.txt` and `registro_voltaje.json`.
-  - **Voltage Conversion Script**: Converts digital register values to analog voltages.
+  - **Voltage Conversion Script** (`voltage_conversion.py`): Converts digital register values to analog voltages.
-  - **Registers Management Script**: Writes values to the shared memory map.
+  - **Registers Management Script** (`registers_management.py`): Implements a function to write values to the shared memory map.
-  - **WebSocket and HTTP Server**:
+  - **WebSocket and HTTP Server** (`websocket_server.py`):
-    - WebSocket for real-time data transmission (registers and voltage history).
+    - WebSocket for continuous data transmission (last registers values and voltage signal fragment of each channel).
+The information to send is obtained from the files `registro_cambios.txt` and `registro_voltaje.json`.
-    - HTTP server to receive remote POST requests for parameter updates.
+    - HTTP server to receive remote POST requests for parameter updates and for sending the file with the historical values of the registers (`registro_cambios.txt`).
 - **External Files**:
-  - `registro_cambios.txt`: Tracks register change events.
+  - `registro_cambios.txt`: Stores the historical values of the registers.
-  - `registro_voltaje.json`: Stores the last voltages per channel.
+  - `registro_voltaje.json`: Stores the last voltage signal fragment of each channel.
-  - `bias_values.tsv`: Defines the bias voltages for each channel.
+  - `bias_values.tsv`: Stores the bias voltages for each channel.
+These values are sent to the Multiplexer Board through SPI protocol.
-  - **Configuration File**: Maps each register to a human-readable variable name and metadata (see below).
+  - **Configuration File** (`config.json`): File with the information of the registers and the variables associated with them.
 - **External Boards**:
-  - **Pulse Board**: Provides droplet signal via DIO input.
+  - **Pulse Board**: Provides pulses for the Droplet Sorting System.
   - **Multiplexer Board**: Controlled via SPI from the processor for channel switching.

 ---